sitestacker/docs/_articles/install-site-stacker/install-on-production.md

 ### Site Stacker GitLab user

 <note>
-You need to be an [admin on GitLab](https://git.sitestacker.com/admin/users?filter=admins) to create/manage users.
+You need to be an <a href="https://git.sitestacker.com/admin/users?filter=admins">admin on GitLab</a> to create/manage users.
 </note>

 First, make sure a user for that client exists in